cloudify-cosmo/docs.getcloudify.org/content/about/manager_architecture/components.md

 The following ports are exposed for agent-manager communication:

-* The REST service and the fileserver are accessed via port 53333
+* The REST service and the file server are accessed via port 53333
 * RabbitMQ is accessed via port 5671

 The agents use the REST service to update the application's model (for example, setting runtime-properties).